department-of-veterans-affairs/vagov-content/pages/burials-memorials/pre-need-eligibility/after-you-apply.md

 Call our toll-free hotline at 877-222-VETS (<a href="tel:+18772228387">877-222-8387</a>), Monday through Friday, 8:00 a.m. to 8:00 p.m. <abbr title="eastern time">ET</abbr>.

+## What if I change my mind and don't want to be buried in a VA national cemetery?

+Your family members can make arrangements for your burial at a private cemetery even if we've already sent you a pre-need decision letter.
+There's no need to contact VA about this change of plans.

 ## What happens if VA decides I don't qualify for burial in a VA national cemetery?

 We'll send you a denial decision letter explaining the reasons or basis of our denial.